Okay, here’s your macroeconomic report for Week 47 of 2025, formatted as requested and incorporating a narrative approach.

 4. GDP & Economic Growth

-• Manufacturing/Services PMIs: The manufacturing PMI remains in contraction territory, indicating weakness in the industrial sector.
-The services PMI is still above 50, but it has been trending downward, suggesting a slowdown in the service sector as well.
+• Manufacturing/Services PMIs: The manufacturing PMI remains in contraction territory, while the services PMI is still in expansion territory, but at a slower pace.

 5. Monetary Policy